kubernetes/community/keps/sig-architecture/0016-20180601-identifying-api-usage-patterns.md

 ### Non-Goals

 * Create a Rube Goldberg machine of complexity just to enable community insight
-* Any of the Collateral APISnoop Goals
+* Any of the APISnoop Goals
   * Not part of this KEP, but they are the underlying motivations and the main end-benefits to the community

 ## Proposal